-The term 'Selling Short' is included in the Investments edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Choose your edition here...
+The term 'Selling Short' is included in the Investments edition of the Herold Financial Dictionary.
+Get yourself a copy now on Amazon - available as Kindle or Paperback.

 Selling short, or short selling, is a strategy used in trading stocks.
 In the selling short process, you borrow the shares of the stock in question from your stock broker.
 You then turn around and sell the stock shares borrowed for a certain price that the market offers.
 Your hope is that the price of the stock will drop, so that you can buy back the stock shares for a lesser amount.
 This creates a profit for your transaction.
 The practice is buying low and selling high done in the reverse order.

 If the price of the stock drops, then this process of short selling makes you money.
 The down side to it is that when the price of the stock instead rises, then you lose money.
 Detractors of selling short claim that you can subject yourself to an unlimited amount of risk, since stock prices could rise without stopping.
 This means that you could potentially lose more than the amount of money that you invest if a given stock that you sold short took off and ran away without you closing out the transaction.
 Profits are limited by the distance of the stock price to zero, since a share’s price can never decline below zero.

 Such selling short trades are closed out by repurchasing the shares that you sold short earlier.
 When it is time to close out the transaction by buying back the shares, this is called covering.
 The other names for this process are buy to cover or simply cover.